esme-marie/sgweatherforecast/README.md

 ## Web Flow
 ### Login
-- A landing page inviting a user to login
+- A landing page inviting user to login
 - A user can sign-up and login into app with email and password

 ### Dashboard